-Invited to speak at a Pinktober event recently, I chose the topic ‘Caring for Caregivers’.
-October and November are months dedicated to increasing awareness on breast cancer and prostate cancer, and as such, focus on self-care.
+Invited to speak at an event recently, I chose the topic ‘Caring for Caregivers’.
+Pinktober during the months of October and November is dedicated to increasing awareness on breast cancer and prostate cancer, and as such, focus on self-care.
 My topic caused a bit of confusion with people expecting another speech focused on the disease, the patient, or the treatment – certainly not the caregiver.

 What I have realised is that the term ‘caregiver’ comes with an entourage of associated emotions and labels.
 The focus is always only on the person being taken care of, with associated emotions ranging from guilt to selflessness.
 By association, the word ‘care’ has come to take on the meaning of only being directed towards others – more so when you’re a woman, the ultimate caregiver.